QuiltMC/quilt-mappings/README.md

 ### Getting Started

 1. Fork and clone the repo
-2. Run `./gradlew yarn` (Linux, macOS) or `gradlew yarn` (Windows) to open [Enigma](https://github.com/FabricMC/Enigma), a user interface to easily edit the mappings
+2. Run `./gradlew mappings` (Linux, macOS) or `gradlew mappings` (Windows) to open [Enigma](https://github.com/QuiltMC/Enigma), a user interface to easily edit the mappings
 3. Commit and push your work to your fork
 4. Open a pull request with your changes

 ## Gradle
-Yarn uses Gradle to provide a number of utility tasks for working with the mappings.
+Quilt Mappings uses Gradle to provide a number of utility tasks for working with the mappings.

-### `yarn`
+### `mappings`
-Setup and download and launch the latest version of [Enigma](https://github.com/FabricMC/Enigma) automatically configured to use the merged jar and the mappings.
+Setup and download and launch the latest version of [Enigma](https://github.com/QuiltMC/Enigma) automatically configured to use the merged jar and the mappings.

 Compared to launching Enigma externally, the gradle task adds a name guesser plugin that automatically maps enums and a few constant field names.

-### `yarnUnpicked`
+### `mappingsUnpicked`
 Same as above, but unpicks the constants and launches Enigma with them.
 Can be a little bit slower to get going.

 ### `build`
-Build a GZip'd archive containing a tiny mapping between official (obfuscated), [intermediary](https://github.com/FabricMC/intermediary), and yarn names ("named") and packages enigma mappings into a zip archive..
+Build a GZip'd archive containing a tiny mapping between official (obfuscated), [hashed-mojmap](https://github.com/QuiltMC/mappings-hasher), and Quilt Mappings names ("named") and packages enigma mappings into a zip archive.

 ### `mapNamedJar`
-Builds a deobfuscated jar with yarn mappings and automapped fields (enums, etc.).
-Unmapped names will be filled with [intermediary](https://github.com/FabricMC/Intermediary) names.
+Builds a deobfuscated jar with Quilt mappings and automapped fields (enums, etc.).
+Unmapped names will be filled with [hashed-mojmap](https://github.com/QuiltMC/mappings-hasher) names.

 ### `decompileCFR`
 Decompile the mapped source code. **Note:** This is not designed to be recompiled.